Arranging a cremation or burial - what is involved?

 The Department of Internal Affairs has also put out some useful guidance in their brochure Before Burial or Cremation.

-Step 1 - certification of death
+Step 1 - certification of cause of death

 In New Zealand a funeral cannot take place, and a body cannot be legally disposed of, until the cause of death has been certified.
 This is usually done by a doctor or nurse practitioner who signs a Medical Certificate of Cause of Death or MCCD (often referred to incorrectly as the "death certificate").
 If a coroner has been involved, an Authorisation for Release of Body must be obtained before the body can be collected.
 Once these forms have been completed, the body can be uplifted and prepared for either burial or cremation.